The 11 Best Robotics Toys To Teach Kids Coding And STEM Skills

-Young inventors can use this modular kit to build not one, but hundreds of different bots.
+Young inventors can use this modular kit to build not one, but hundreds of different kids robots.
 All they have to do is connect the programmable rotating orbs, called “cells,” via a twist-and-lock mechanism.
 When they attach them to a central heart (aka, the lithium ion orb that acts as a battery) it starts doing their bidding.
 Kids can get creative and come up with their own design, or follow one of the 50 blueprints in the shape library.
 Add cameras, wheels, mounts — it’s up to the designer (or The Architect, as they’ll want to be called).

 Marty The Robot

 Part toy, part DIY STEM project, Marty The Robot is a walking mini-bot that your young Anakin Skywalker can build from a kit.
 Depending on their age, they’ll pick up all kinds of science-y stuff about electronics, mechanics, and the basics of computer programming using languages like Scratch and Python.
-The kit includes 36 parts (motors, sensors, and a control board) and requires no tools or soldering to complete.
+The robot building kit includes 36 parts (motors, sensors, and a control board) and requires no tools or soldering to complete.
 There’s a literal spring in Marty’s step, as he used 2 coils to support his weight, and 3 motors to move forward, backward, and side-to-side.
 That means your kid can walk with him, practice soccer dribbling, and even have a dance off.
 (What are the odds his best move is the robot?)

 You like Siri.
-You 2 have gotten along ever since she started giving you turn-by-turn directions and telling you how many milliliters are in an ounce.
+You two have gotten along ever since she started giving you turn-by-turn directions and telling you how many milliliters are in an ounce.
 But lately her personality seems a little flat.
-Enter Cozmo from Anki, a tiny robot reminiscent of Wall-E, who makes good on the promise that robots with soon be imbued with genuine human emotions.
+Enter Cozmo from Anki, a tiny robot for kids reminiscent of Wall-E, who makes good on the promise that robots with soon be imbued with genuine human emotions.
 Not only can Cozmo recognize you from you kid, get sassy when you’re not paying attention, or be cute when you are, he (or she — you respect its privacy) can play games with the included Power Blocks.
 Or you can just get it to clean up after that Boston Dynamics dog.

 Ziro is a robot-building kit that replaces a traditional screen-based UI with a gesture-based one.
 The Pro Kit comes with 4 card deck-sized motorized modules, an app, and the “smart glove.”
-Each module has 2 functions: A 360-degree rotation that can be used to drive wheels and a hinge function that can be used to slingshot things at your dog.
+Each module has two functions: A 360-degree rotation that can be used to drive wheels and a hinge function that can be used to slingshot things at your dog.
 The kit also has parts to construct a rover and a trike, but Ziro is meant to be a platform for all sorts of DIY robots.
 Go ahead and make a cardboard R2-D2 that’s so cool, Disney might not even sue Ziro over it (emphasis on might).
 All of this is controlled by dramatically waving your hand.

 As Force Awakens fans already know, little robot balls are great companions.
 Leka uses sensors to detect and interact with children with Autism and develop their emotional fluency.
-It also comes preloaded with a bunch of games, including “Hide and Go Leka,” “Picture Bingo,” (where it can identify everyday objects that are help up to it) and “Color Memory,” (where kids match Leka’s colors to RFID-enabled tiles you can put around the room).
+It also comes preloaded with a bunch of games for kids, including “Hide and Go Leka,” “Picture Bingo,” (where it can identify everyday objects that are help up to it) and “Color Memory,” (where kids match Leka’s colors to RFID-enabled tiles you can put around the room).
 The ultimate goal is to let these kids be more autonomous, which is why in between all the robo-play parents can upload reports to a smartphone or tablet to chart their progress.
 Leka isn’t slated to roll into American homes until May 2017, but if you pre-order now you’ll save almost $200.

-At 4 feet tall, with 1200+ parts and 10 motors powering articulated limbs, the only thing more fun than building this bot is playing with it.
+At 4 feet tall, with 1200+ parts and 10 motors powering articulated limbs, the only thing more fun than building this robot for kids is playing with it.
 It’s programmable through learned intelligent motion or motion capture, has voice recognition, and comes preloaded with 1000+ phrases, facts, jokes, and dance moves.
 All that, with a face like Johnny 5 and a name like Jambi’s catchphrase.
 That brain spasm you just felt is 1986 you losing his damn mind.

 Dash & Dot